buildit/org-design/Recruitment/JobSpecs/why_you_delivery.md

 * Are you experienced in managing teams of teams, or setting up communities of excellence to allow for continuous improvement within specialties?
 * Do you have a proven track record of successfully delivering large programs of work, whilst maintaining a strong relationship with all parties?
 * Can you handle high pressure scenarios and difficult projects without reverting back to a command and control management style?

-If this sounds like you, or something that you want to grow into, we'd love to chat to you!